Beginner’s Guide to Cuban Spanish

 In Havana, the Spanish spoken is fast-paced and heavily influenced by the city’s cosmopolitan vibe.
 Expect to hear a blend of street slang and formal language.

-Santiago de Cuba Dialect
+Dialeto de Santiago de Cuba

-O Santiago de Cuba dialect is characterized by its musical intonation and African influences.
+The Santiago de Cuba dialect is characterized by its musical intonation and African influences.
 The pronunciation here might be even softer, with more dropped consonants.

 In Varadero, where tourism thrives, the dialect is a mix of standard Spanish and local variations.
 It’s slightly more neutral but still retains key Cuban characteristics.